rogerlz/rampon_anchor/README.md

   be wired to GPIO0, GPIO1, GPIO2, and GPIO3.

   - If you are using the `fpis` version of Rampon for SPI1, the ADXL345 needs to be wired to GPIO10, GPIO11, GPIO12, and GPIO13.

+  - If you are using the `mnadxl` version of Rampon for SPI1, the ADXL345 needs to be wired to GPIO10, GPIO11, GPIO12, and GPIO13.

 If you have wired the ADXL345 differently or have wired a second ADXL345 to your RP2040,